UE4SS-RE/RE-UE4SS/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

-**Screenshots and UE4SS Log**
+**Screenshots, UE4SS Log, and .dmp file**
-If applicable, add screenshots to help explain your problem, and upload the log.
+If applicable, add screenshots to help explain your problem, and upload the log and .dmp files located in the Win64 directory.

 **Desktop (please complete the following information):**